Learning from Local Place Plans

 - Resources

-- Top Tips & Guides
+- Case Study, Policy Resources, Top Tips & Guides

 - Learning from Local Place Plans

 Communities have a new right to produce their own land use plans called “Local Place Plans”.
 Kinning Park Complex and Wester Hailes Community Trust completed some of the first Local Place Plans in 2022.
-While there are some guides on preparing a local place plan, the community perspective has been absent.
+While there are guides on preparing a local place plan, the community perspective has been absent.

 On Fri 19 May and Monday 22 May 2023, Kinning Park Complex and Wester Hailes Community Trust shared their experiences in a two-part event Learning from Local Place Plans.
 The slides from their presentations are available to view at the document links below.